-It’s a fascinating place that has a special place in my heart, the outsiders view of it maybe as a heaven for burnouts and methheads but if you dig beneath the surface you find people that have found the freedom that most of us could only dream of.
+It’s a fascinating place that has a special place in my heart, the outsiders view of it maybe as a haven for burnouts and methheads but if you dig beneath the surface you find people that have found the freedom that most of us could only dream of.
 The initial visual of the place might be hard to get past for some, but once you do, you find a community that is more freethinking, friendly and together than most others I’ve been to.

 "WE SHOULD COMFORT THE DISTURBED AND DISTURB THE COMFORTABLE"

 “NON ARE MORE HOPELESSLY ENSLAVED THAN THOSE WHO FALSELY BELIEVE THEY ARE FREE”

 "I WAS HOMELESS UNTIL I FIGURED OUT IT'S NOT A REAL THING, THERE'S 'HOUSELESS' WHERE YOU DON'T HAVE A BOX TO PUT YOUR SHIT"